 Fall Semester Holidays

-University Holiday 9/4/2017
+University Holiday 9/3/2018

-Students' Fall Break 10/20/2017
+Student's Fall Break 10/19/2018

-Students' Thanksgiving Break 11/22/2017-11/24/2017
+Student's Thanksgiving Break 11/21/2018-11/23/2018

 DROPPING A COURSE AND WITHDRAWING FROM THE

 UNIVERSITY, students often confuse these terms.

 Dropping a Course (or courses) may occur during the first twelve weeks of the semester.
 This means, however, that you are still enrolled in at least one other OSU course.
 Exceptions to the deadlines above may only be considered by petition due to documented extraordinary circumstances and committee approval.
 The Retroactive Drop/Withdraw Petition and the Petition for a Refund of Tuition and Fees forms are available on the Registrar's website http://registrar.okstate.edu/Forms.